Kendrys Morales: 2012 season

 On March 22, 2012, nearly two years after his ankle injury, Morales returned to the lineup in a spring training game against the Kansas City Royals.
 On April 16, he hit his first home run since his 2010 injury.

-On July 30, 2012, Morales hit two home runs in the same inning (once left handed and the other right handed).
+On July 30, 2012, Morales hit two home runs in the same inning (one left-handed and the other right-handed).
 He became only the third player in MLB history to homer both left and right in the same inning.
 He finished the 2012 season with a .273 batting average, 22 home runs, and 73 RBI.

 Seattle Mariners

 On December 19, 2012, the Angels traded Morales to the Seattle Mariners for pitcher Jason Vargas.

 On June 23, 2013, Morales hit a first-pitch three-run home run in the 10th inning against the Oakland Athletics after subbing for Brendan Ryan, leading to a 6–3 Mariners win at Safeco Field.
 After rounding the bases, he gently stepped on home plate.
 On July 2, 2013, he hit two home runs and had 6 RBIs in a 9–2 win over the division-leading Texas Rangers.
 On August 26, 2013, Morales was claimed off waivers by an unknown team; however, he was not traded within 48 hours of the waiver claim, meaning the Mariners pulled him back from waivers.

-On September 4, Morales hit a walk-off two-run homer off the Kansas City Royals to win the game 6–4 in the ninth inning.
+On September 4, Morales hit a tiebreaking two-run homer off the Kansas City Royals in the top of the ninth inning; the Mariners went on to win the game, 6–4.
 It was the only game the Mariners won during the four-game series.